LykkeCity/FeedQuotesHistoryWriterBroker/README.md

 ## Start

 On successful start the broker creates several log records with `level="Info"` to inform that it is up & running.

+## Data Storage

+The broker stores quotes history in the table `QuotesHistory`.